Covid-19 Company Guidance

 - Responding to a suspected case of coronavirus

 - Additional FAQ’s

 To keep in line with the latest government information, we are updating our company guidance to reflect this.
 We are of course thrilled to reopen our service to you all once again.
 We take full guidance from central and local government and will work flat out to implement necessary changes to our childcare provision.
 The government, Kidz Camp Essex, and all the schools we work with reserve the right to cancel any bookings or lettings due to the ongoing pandemic.
 The safety of the children, parents and our staff take main consideration when putting together this guidance pack.
 We will not at any time willingly put anyone’s safety at risk.

 Some of the ways we are ensuring a safe environment are by:

-• Keeping our children in smaller groups than usual with as much consistent staffing as possible, and minimising contact with other groups around the setting.
+· Keeping our children in groups no more than 24 with as much consistent staffing as possible.

 We are living in unprecedented times and as such we must change the way things are run to safeguard you, your children, and our staff.
 We rely heavily on your support and without this we will not be able to run as smoothly as we would like.